vmware-tanzu/apps-cli-plugin/DEVELOPMENT.md

 ### Acceptance testing
 In order to use the CLI, the runtime dependencies need to be installed on the target Kubernetes cluster.

+### Add test

+Any contribtuions for bug fix or feature requests will require unit and integration tests as part of the PR.

 ### Cluster requirement
 - Create a Kubernetes cluster
 - Deploy [Cartographer](https://github.com/vmware-tanzu/cartographer#installation)